 Capital Expenditures

 Construction of Phase II begins in 2003 and is scheduled for completion in 2007.
 However, because construction will involve looping in phases, additional volume deliveries increase in 2004.
-The 5-year program will result in increasing pipe capacity from 30 MMcmd to 60 MMcmd.
-Total capital expenditures for phase II are US$1.07 billion, starting in 2003 and are set forth in the table below:
+The five-year program will result in increasing pipe capacity from 30 MMcmd to 60 MMcmd.
+Total capital expenditures for Phase II are US$1.07 billion, starting in 2003 and are set forth in the table below: